Skip to content

-Today (9th December 2021), the Government has set out plans for a first-ever Victims’ Law and various reforms to improve the experiences of victims of crime.
-As part of these plans, they have announced the roll-out of Section 28 for all victims of sexual offences, a Victim’s Bill consultation that will allow victims and survivors to give feedback on new legislation, and the introduction and publication of quarterly performance scorecards across the whole justice system with the aim of monitoring progress and accountability.
+As part of these plans, they have announced the roll-out of Section 28 for all victims of sexual offences, a Victims Bill consultation that will allow victims and survivors to give feedback on the planned legislation, and the introduction and publication of quarterly performance scorecards across the whole justice system with the aim of monitoring progress and accountability.

-The Victim’s Bill consultation is a really good opportunity for victims and survivors to have a tangible impact on legislation that applies to them.
+The Victims Bill consultation is a really good opportunity for victims and survivors to have a tangible impact on legislation that applies to them.
 We have spoken extensively about how the criminal justice system is not designed with survivor needs in mind, and so it’s encouraging to hear that survivors will be given the chance to make their voices heard.
-We will be working closely with our Rape Crisis Centres to ensure those we support have the information needed to participate in the consultation and to support them through that process.
+We will be working closely with our Rape Crisis centres to ensure those we support have the information needed to participate in the consultation and to support them through that process.

 Section 28 roll-out for intimidated and vulnerable witnesses